AIM-Harvard/pyradiomics/docs/faq.rst

 out, or stored in a separate log file.
 The output is regulated by :py:func:`radiomics.setVerbosity` and the PyRadiomics logger can be accessed via ``radiomics.logger``.
 See also :ref:`here <radiomics-logging-label>` and the examples included in the repository on how to set up logging.

+I'm unable to calculate texture matrices and getting a RunTimeError instead
+###########################################################################

+This error means that something went wrong during the calculation of the matrices in the C extensions.
+There are several potential causes for this error:

+- "Error parsing array arguments."

+This error is thrown when either the Image or the Mask provided to the function could not be interpreted as a numpy array.

+- "Expected a 3D array for image and mask."

+Thrown when either the Image or Mask Provided did not have 3 dimensions (in case of a single slice calculation, the input arrays should still have 3 dimensions, although one of them will then have a size of 1).

+- "Dimensions of image and mask do not match."

+This means that the size of the mask array does not match the size of the image array.
+Because numpy arrays do not contain information on the transformation to the physical world, input arrays of differing sizes cannot be matched.
+You can solve this error by resampling the SimplITK-Image object of the Mask to the geometry of the Image before converting them to their respective numpy arrays for feature calculation.
+See also :ref:`radiomics_geometry_mismatch`.

+- "Error parsing distances array."

+This error is shown if the C extension was not able to interpret the distances argument that was provided.
+In the settings, the ``distances`` parameter should be either a tuple or a list of values.

+- "Expecting distances array to be 1-dimensional."

+Again an error in the provided distances.
+The list provided should be 1 dimensional (i.e. no nested lists).

+- "Error calculating angles."

+This error means there was an issue in generating the angles based on the distances provided.
+Currently, this only occurs when distances < 1 are provided.

+- "Number of elements in <Matrix> would overflow index variable! (...)"

+This error is shown when the size of the (flattened) output array would be larger than the maximum integer value (~2 mln).
+This is generally caused by a too large number of bins after discretization, resulting in a too large range of gray values in the discretized image used for texture calculation.
+We generally advise to chose a bin width so, that the number of bins after discretization does not exceed 150-200.
+Running the code with DEBUG logging enabled shows the number of bins that are generated and may help to give an indication as to how large your matrices are.

+- "Failed to initialize output array for <Matrix>"

+This means that the computer was unable to allocate memory for the output.
+This is most likely due to a too large output size or too little free memory being available.
+Similar as above, run with DEBUG logging to see how many bins are generated (giving an indication on how large the output matrices are).

+- "Calculation of <Matrix> Failed."

+This error means there was a problem in the calculation of the matrix itself.
+It is generally thrown if the code tries to set an element in the output array that is out-of-range.
+This can happen if there are voxels inside the ROI that have gray values that are larger than the ``Ng`` parameter that is provided when calling the C function from Python.

 I'm able to extract features, but many are NaN, 0 or 1.
 What happened?
 ######################################################################